Solertis/image-recognition/README.md

 image-recognition
 ========

-I have published a PHP script that takes advantage of the *Automatic License Plate Recognition* library written in C++ and processes user requests, connects to the ALPR API, and then retrieves results and processes the image according to the response.
+I have published a PHP script that takes advantage of the *Automatic License Plate Recognition* library written in C++ and processes user requests, connects to the ALPR API, and then retrieves results and processes the image according to the response. -Pablo Fernandez

 http://www.snowflakeco.com/live/software/recognition/api/CLOUD_ANALYZE.php?URL={ImageURL}